nosana-ci/docs.nosana.io/docs/nodes/docker-node.md

 ### Setup Solana File System Wallet
 If you already have a Solana File System Wallet set up in `~/.config/solana/id.json`, you can ignore these instructions and move on to the next step.

-To setup a Solana wallet through the CLI, you need to have the Solana CLI tools installed.
+To set up a Solana wallet through the CLI, you need to have the Solana CLI tools installed.
 You can install the CLI tools through the instructions on the [Solana docs](https://docs.solana.com/cli/install-solana-cli-tools).

 When you have the CLI tools installed.
 You can use the `solana-keygen` command to generate a new keypair:
 ```shell